The Kenya Bird of Prey Trust is a Kenyan non-profit dedicated to the conservation of birds of prey. We act on our mandate by:

 - Rescuing and rehabilitating injured birds of prey.

 - Educating communities and other stakeholders on the ecological importance of raptors and the threats they face.
-Through this action we strive to foster human-raptor coexistence.
+The foundation strives to foster human-raptor coexistence through this action.

 The Kenya Bird of Prey Trust has a long history of conservation in the region.
 Simon Thomsett, a founding Trustee, is East Africa’s foremost bird of prey expert with over 50 years of experience.
 Our comprehensive knowledge of raptors and the complex threats they face in East Africa is our greatest asset and places us in a unique position to carry out meaningful and practical conservation programs.